How to Clear an Overgrown Yard in 5 Steps

 7. Prune Shrubs and Trees

 The last step to clearing an overgrown yard is to prune the shrubs and trees that remain.
-Pruning helps to create a strong plant and also makes it more attractive.
+Pruning helps to create a strong plant and makes it more attractive.
 Pruning away dead or diseased limbs promotes positive health and growth for the tree or shrub.
-When left in place, the plant sends a lot of nutrients to the limbs in an attempt to repair them.
+When left in place, the plant sends a lot of nutrients to the limbs to repair them.
 This means fewer nutrients and energy for the remainder of the plant.

 8. Talk to a professional: